guguji3/cse15l-lab-reports/lab5.md

 ./written_2/travel_guides/berlitz2/Cancun-WhereToGo.txt
 ```

-I use `grep -r` to search "Italy has" under `skill-demo-data/written_2`, instead of manually searching through each file, I can use `grep -r` to automate the process and quickly find the information I need.
+I use `find . -name` to search `"*.txt"` under skill-demo-data, it searches for all files with a ".txt" extension in the skill-demo-data and its subdirectories.

 - Base on examples, `find -name` can be particularly useful when you need to search for files or directories with a specific name.
 It takes a string argument that specifies the name of the file or directory to search for.